felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 So, **here is my challenge to you**: find a book you feel OK experimenting on (including this text if you are reading it in book version!) and apply a clean, *strong* book suplex to it, as flat as you can make it.
+It doesn't matter if it is a softcover or hardcover; the book suplex will work on any book, [including the dictionary](/img/larousse-fold.jpg).
 Most people fear that the book will instantly break in half, but in my experience that never happens.
 You generally have to work pretty hard to even get a single page to fall out of a book, trust me.
 So, show it who's the boss!
 Yes, it's going to leave a mark